Abortion in Texas: Anti-abortion ordinances

 As of December 14, 2021, 39 cities in Texas had outlawed abortion within their city boundaries and declared themselves "sanctuary cities for the unborn."
 The first city to do so was the city of Waskom, Texas, which enacted its local abortion ban on June 13, 2019.

 The city of Lubbock enacted its local abortion ban through a referendum on May 1, 2021.
 Planned Parenthood of Greater Texas was performing abortions in Lubbock when the ordinance was adopted and sued the city in an attempt to block the ordinance from taking effect.
 A federal district court dismissed the lawsuit on June 1, 2021, ruling that Planned Parenthood lacked standing to sue the city because the ordinance would be enforced solely through private civil lawsuits rather than by city officials.
 In response to this ruling, Planned Parenthood ceased performing abortions in Lubbock and complied with the ordinance.

-Abortion decriminalization ordinances
+Abortion de-prioritization ordinances

-As of September 27, 2022, at least five cities in Texas have decriminalized abortion within their city limits.
-The first city to do so was Houston, which enacted its decriminalization ordinance on May 10, 2022.
-The Denton City Council decriminalized abortion a week after the Dobbs vs. Jackson decision, on June 29, 2022.
+As of September 27, 2022, at least five cities in Texas have enacted resolutions instructing city officials to deprioritize enforcement of the state's abortion laws.
+The first city to do so was Houston, which enacted its de-prioritization resolution on May 10, 2022.
+The Denton City Council enacted a similar resolution a week after the Dobbs vs. Jackson decision, on June 29, 2022.
 On July 21, 2022, the state capital of Austin followed suit.
-On August 3, 2022, the cities of Dallas and El Paso also decriminalized abortion.
+On August 3, 2022, the cities of Dallas and El Paso also de-prioritizatized enforcement of the state's abortion laws.
+Despite these resolutions, abortion remains a criminal offense under state law and anyone violating the state's abortion laws in those cities is subject to criminal prosecution by the district attorney (a county official) and civil penalties imposed by the state attorney general.